 A bone graft has been placed under the gum tissue for you.
-You should avoid chewing on the area of the surgery for four to five months.
+You should avoid chewing on the area of the surgery for two weeks, or until the tissue has closed.

 If a sedative medication has been given, then you should not drive a car for the remainder of the day.

 Two weeks after the surgery your surgical site will be checked by Dr. Hardy.
 You should not wear your present partial or flipper until told to do so.
 It is important to keep the appliance as clean as possible during the healing period.
 If braces are worn, your orthodontist can place a tooth for cosmetic purposes.

 Every consideration must be given to keep the surgical site clean and free of food particles.

 The following are instructions for your mouth care after surgery.

 - NO SMOKING!
 Smoking is to be avoided for the entire healing period.
 Smoking increases the heat in the surgical site and significantly lowers the body’s ability to heal the site.